bbauska/LFS170x/readme.md

 </p>

 <h3 id="ch5-2">5.2 Double Spend Problem</h3>
-Bitcoin, the world's first blockchain, was created as part of an attempt to create the world's first truly viable digital currency.
+Bitcoin, the world's first blockchain, was created as part of an attempt to create the world's first truly viable digital currency.<br/>

 Bitcoin was not the first attempt to create a digital currency, but it was the first which was able to successfully solve a long-standing problem - the "Double Spend" problem.

 The Double Spend problem is quite simple.

 Let's say Alice owes a debt of $5 to both Bob and Carol.